 The biggest issue you will likely have with regards to your diet on safari, is the fact that you will need to go on a diet after your safari.
 The food on a luxury safari is plentiful and excellent.
 Most safari camps that we book are able to accommodate all kinds of dietary needs, be they gluten-free, kosher, low salt, low-fat, vegetarian or vegan.
 As long as you make us aware of your dietary restrictions at the time of booking, we make sure that everyone at the safari camp or lodge is aware of your individual needs before you arrive.
+Susan happily enjoyed fresh baked gluten-free bread on her recent safari in Zambia.
 Safari camps are often small and intimate, so you can talk to the chef about your dietary needs in person, as well as the camp manager.

 Some dietary requests may require an additional supplement to be paid, but most will be accommodated without incurring extra charges.
 If you follow a strict kosher diet, and the camp does not have a kosher kitchen, they may need to fly in your food specially at extra cost.
 However, there are safari lodges like the Royal Malewane that have a kosher kitchen.

 Going for a morning run to try and lose some of the pounds you have gained while on safari, is not recommended.
 In fact, it’s really not allowed unless you can persuade an armed tracker to go along with you!
-What we recommend is to bring a jump rope or practice an exercise routine that you can follow in the comfort of your camp, and stay slim and safe that way.
+What we recommend is to bring a jump rope or practice an exercise routine that you can follow in the comfort of your camp (many camps have yoga mats in the rooms), and stay slim and safe that way.
 Some of the larger camps and lodges do have gyms, so if exercising is an important factor for you while on safari, make sure you let us know.

 Fresh Fruits, Salads and Veggies